versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

  * Updates directive template
  * Testing is good Karma
  * Debunking AngularJS vs. Backbone myths

-NOTES TO SELF:
-* Gherkin Feature files describing the original intentions for the system scenarios (not used for automation)
-* UI built with AngularJS
-* Karma and Jasmin provide client-side testing
-* REST service made with Node.js, Express, and hosted on Windows Azure
-* Document storage in MongoDB, hosted on MongoLab, and abstracted by Mongoose.js and a bit of JSON Schema
-* Mocha and Sinon for server-side testing
-* JSCoverage and the Cobertura and Test Anything Protocol (TAP) Jenkins plugins for code coverage reports

-There is a lot to cover, so let's start by looking at one of the Gherkin files, and then follow the path of two kinds of users, a pulisher, and a site visitor, following the execution all the way down to MongoDB.

-After that, we'll look more closely at the Jenkins configuration and the physical deployment of the system.

-The remaining details will zoom into interesting technical details about different parts like testing and AngularJS.

 # How to Publish an Entry